i05nagai/memorandum/language/english_speaking.md

 * leave
     * leave out/omit
         * to not include sb or sth
+        * you left out the best part of the story
         * you can leave the butter out of this recipe if you're on a low-fat diet
         * I've made a list of names - I hope I haven't left anyone out.
     * leave on/off